 If performance is deemed to be below standard, the Dean of Students and/or the Dean of Arts will discuss the matter in confidence with the don in question.
 In cases where there are serious concerns about conduct unbecoming a don, dereliction of duty or other misconduct, the don shall be removed from his or her duties while the Dean of Students and/or the Dean of Arts conduct an investigation into the don’s conduct.
 As part of the investigation, the Dean of Students and/or the Dean of Arts shall provide the don with an opportunity to respond to the concerns.
-If the investigation discloses that the don engaged in conduct unbecoming a don, dereliction of duty or other misconduct, he or she shall be subject to discipline, up to and including immediate dismissal for cause and without notice.
+If the investigation discloses that the don engaged in conduct unbecoming a don, dereliction of duty or other misconduct, they shall be subject to discipline, up to and including immediate dismissal for cause and without notice.
 Depending on the nature of the misconduct, the don may also be subject to academic sanctions.

 8.0 Restrictions & Requirements

-- Dons are not permitted to accept other employment (with the exception of Teaching Assistantships) or to take on commitments with external organizations that would require their absence from the College for long periods of time.
+a.
+Dons are not permitted to accept other employment (with the exception of Teaching Assistantships) or to take on commitments with external organizations that would require their absence from the College for long periods of time.

-- Dons must refrain from conduct that is, or that could reasonably be foreseen to have the potential to be, harmful to the students of Trinity College.
+b.
+Dons must refrain from conduct that is, or that could reasonably be foreseen to have the potential to be, harmful to the students of Trinity College.
 This includes engagement in intimate relationships with Trinity College students.

-- Dons are required to meet regularly as a group with the Dean of Students and/or the Dean of Arts.
+d.
+Dons are required to meet regularly as a group with the Dean of Students and/or the Dean of Arts.

-- Dons are required to keep a record of their consultations and hours of work and to submit periodic reports on these matters, including an end-of-year report, to the Dean of Students and the Dean of Arts.
+e.
+Dons are required to keep a record of their consultations and hours of work and to submit periodic reports on these matters, including an end-of-year report, to the Dean of Students and the Dean of Arts.

-- At the end of a don’s employment, the don shall immediately return to the Dean of Students and/or the Dean of Arts all of the property and materials of Trinity College in his or her possession, including keys and any materials such as notes or pictures containing students’ personal information.
+g.
+At the end of a don’s employment, the don shall immediately return to the Dean of Students and/or the Dean of Arts all of the property and materials of Trinity College in his or her possession, including keys and any materials such as notes or pictures containing students’ personal information.
 The don shall also delete any electronic record containing students’ personal information from his or her electronic equipment, such as computers or cellular phones.

-- Any exceptions to any of the above conditions must be discussed with and approved by the Dean of Students and/or the Dean of Arts.
+h.
+Any exceptions to any of the above conditions must be discussed with and approved by the Dean of Students and/or the Dean of Arts.